ScobraCK/Assignments/Socket/readme.md

 # Socket Programming
 Computer Networks HW
-<br>Simple socket proigramming using python
+<br>Simple socket programming using python

 To be updated